 What Is Medigap?

-Unless you can afford to pay for the things that Medicare doesn’t cover, including the annual co-payments and deductibles that apply to certain types of care, you may want to buy some type of Medigap policy when you sign up for Medicare Part B. There are ten standard Medigap policies available.
+Unless you can afford to pay for the things that Original Medicare (Parts A and B) doesn’t cover, including the annual co-payments and deductibles that apply to certain types of care, you may want to buy some type of Medigap policy when you sign up for Medicare Part B. There are eight standardized plans available to individuals new to Medicare (except in Massachusetts, Minnesota, and Wisconsin, which have their own standardized plans).
 Each of these policies offers certain basic core benefits, and all but the most basic policy (Plan A) offer various combinations of additional benefits designed to cover what Medicare does not.
 Although not all Medigap plans are available in every state, you should be able to find a plan that best meets your needs and your budget.

 When you first enroll in Medicare Part B at age 65 or older, you have a six-month Medigap open enrollment period.
 During that time, you have a right to buy the Medigap policy of your choice from a private insurance company, regardless of any health problems you may have.
 The company cannot refuse you a policy or charge you more than other open enrollment applicants.

 Thinking about the Future—Long-Term Care Insurance and Medicaid

 The possibility of a prolonged stay in a nursing home weighs heavily on the minds of many older Americans and their families.
 That’s hardly surprising, especially considering the high cost of long-term care.

 Many people in their 50s and 60s look into purchasing LTCI.
 A good LTCI policy can cover the cost of care in a nursing home, an assisted-living facility, or even your own home.
 But if you’re interested, don’t wait too long to buy it—you’ll need to be in good health.
 In addition, the older you are, the higher the premium you’ll pay.